 All I can do is reiterate/repeat/restate over and over that if you expect to come out on the other side of this health crisis still really wanting to play softball in college, you cannot sit on those hands you're washing so often!
-Be proactive now--juniors especially--to make sure you're at the front of the recruiting class when coaches start looking or commitments.
-Remember, we just don't know how summer will play out, whether the virus will re-emerge in the fall--and if so, how this will affect scouting, recruiting, school attendance, athletic competition and so on.
+Be proactive now--2021 grads especially--to make sure you're at the front of the recruiting class when coaches start looking or commitments.
+Remember, we just don't know how summer will play out, whether the virus will emerge again in the fall--and if so, how this will affect scouting, recruiting, school attendance, athletic competition and so on.
 Life WILL return to normal, but it may take awhile, so stay patient, stay informed, stay active...and stay well!!!!

 NOTE: Almost all of the coaches I'm hearing from are still eager to hear from and about new prospects!
-If you want to help me a friend in need, go to https://www.amazon.com/dp/B0842MLL6V and give someone you like a gift certificate for my book, Preparing to Play Softball at the Collegiate Level, on Amazon.
+For information on recruiting, consult my book, Preparing to Play Softball at the Collegiate Level, available on Amazon.
 The Kindle/ebook edition is only $9.95!
-(The paperback is still $34.95 but worth every penny!)
-Alternatively, refer that friend to www.fastpitchrecruiting.com for more information on recruiting, the college search, my book, and CSC!
+(The paperback is $34.95.)
+You can also find information about CSC's services on this website.
+These include free Zoom meetings on recruiting to travel teams.
 Thank you!

 But WHAT IF the unthinkable happens?
 What if concerns--real or otherwise--about the spread of the corona virus result in college coaches staying home, or worse, tournaments simply being cancelled.
 (Because you can't play softball in nitrile gloves while wearing N95 masks, can you?)
 So, if ever there was a time for players--juniors in particular--to make sure they have their ducks in a row, this is it!